Stirling-High-School/Project-Destiny/README.md

 If you would like to see an example deployment (how SHS has used the system), checkout the `Example Deployment` folder.
 The file structure documented in this folder is how we would recommend using the system, in order to keep everything organised.
 To explain it here, we recommend creating a dedicated folder in your Google Drive, then adding the super configuration spreadsheet to this root directory.
 Then, create sub folder for each year group you would like to have a course choice form for, populating each sub-folder with an individual form configuration spreadsheet and form responses spreadsheet.
 The following setup guide will guide you to populating these spreadsheets.
 Please note most sheets have notes on cells discussing their uses.

+You'll notice that the spreadsheets in the Drive folder have data pre populated.
+This is to make it easier for you to get started, and to make it easier for us to understand how the system works, however feel free to delete it.
+If you ever need to see an example deployment, you can always find it in the `Example Deployment` folder.

+**It's imperative that you don't rename the sheets in any of these spreadsheets.
+They are effectively id's.** Do feel free to add your own additional sheets, especially in the form responses spreadsheet should you wish to do your own filtering, however **they cannot be named the same as any of the existing sheets.
+The system will be unable to process requests if these names are changed!**

 **list spreadsheet templates to copy and walkthrough of what to set** **discuss how the configuration is broken down into school, then individual courses**

+### Adding a New Year Group Form

 ### API Setup